-UIC-ERC is responsible for the program implementation, including purchasing the kit materials, assembling the kits, delivering the kits to Community Action Agencies for distribution, and collecting the data required for proper evaluation, measurement and verification (EMV).
+UIC-ERC is responsible for the program implementation, including purchasing the kit materials, assembling the kits, delivering the kits to Community Action Agencies for distribution, and collecting the data required for proper evaluation, measurement and verification .
 IACAA through the 15 participating Community Action Agencies will be responsible for hand delivering the kits to eligible participants.

 IACAA is responsible for customer recruitment which takes place in the (15) Community Action Agencies facilities.
 Customers go to these facilities to receive assistance from several programs available to them and among those programs is the Low-Income Home Energy Assistance Program (LIHEAP).
-The LIHEAP has the same income-qualification requirements as the LIKE Program (need to be at 80% AMI or below 250% of the federal poverty line).
-After a customer provides proof they are eligible to participate in the LIHEAP (proof of income eligibility AND receives electricity from ComEd), a Community Action Agency staff member will ask them if they would like to participate in the LIKE Program and receive a free energy efficiency kit.
+The LIHEAP has the same income-qualification requirements as the IE Energy Savings Kits Program (need to be at 80% AMI or below 250% of the federal poverty line).
+After a customer provides proof they are eligible to participate in the LIHEAP (proof of income eligibility AND receives electricity from ComEd), a Community Action Agency staff member will ask them if they would like to participate in the IE Energy Savings Kits Program and receive a free energy efficiency kit.
 The customer will then fill out a form to receive the kit, receive a brochure explaining the kit contents, and have the kit hand-delivered to them on site.

-The primary objectives of the evaluation of the LIKE Program are to: (1) quantify gross and net savings impacts from the program, and (2) make recommendations to enhance the program focused on the current priorities as determined by the program manager.
+The primary objectives of the evaluation of the IE Energy Savings Kits Program are to: (1) quantify gross and net savings impacts from the program, and (2) make recommendations to enhance the program focused on the current priorities as determined by the program manager.
 The evaluation of this program over the coming two years will include a variety of data collection and analysis activities, including those indicated in the following table.

 Table 2.
-Evaluation Approaches – Year Plan
+Evaluation Approaches – Two Year Plan